Rear area postal service

 Military postal control of the 6th Army and passage through BRUSSELS (Roulette cancellation of the Caisse d'Epargne).

 To date, there is no convincing explanation for this diversion via BRUSSELS.
-Several authors attribute it to the creation of the new 1st Army and the change of Lines of Communication area between the 6th and 1st Armies.
-This explanation is not plausible according to certain primary sources preserved in the MUNICH military archives.
+Several authors attribute it to the creation of the new 1st Army and the subsequent reorganisation of the Lines of Communication between the 6th and 1st Armies.
+However, according to certain primary sources preserved in the MUNICH military archives, this explanation is not plausible.

-When the 1st Army was formed in July 1916, it did indeed use the 2nd Army's Lines of Communication Inspectorate.
-At the end of August 1916, talks began to find a location for the Inspectorate of the 1st Army.
-Several locations were considered, including CAMBRAI, DENAIN and MAUBEUGE.
+When the 1st Army was formed in July 1916, it initially operated under the 2nd Army's Lines of Communication Inspectorate.
+By late August 1916, discussions had begun regarding a permanent location for the 1st Army's Inspectorate, with CAMBRAI, DENAIN, and MAUBEUGE being considered as potential sites.

-However, in a directive dated 9 September (Bildung der Etappeninspektion 1.
+However, in a directive dated 9 September 1916 (Bildung der Etappeninspektion 1.
 1.9.1916.
 A.O.K.
 6 Ic Nr.
-65276), the Intendant General decided that the 6th Army's Lines of Communication Inspectorate would be transferred to TOURNAI and that the 1st Army would take over VALENCIENNES as its Headquarters.
-This change was to take effect on 1st October 1916.
+65276), the Intendant General ordered the relocation of the 6th Army's Lines of Communication Inspectorate to TOURNAI, while VALENCIENNES was designated as the new headquarters for the 1st Army.
+This change was set to take effect on 1 October 1916.

-It is therefore not possible that the formation of the 1st Army and its Lines of Communication Inspectorate before 1st October 1916 had any effect on the examination and transport of mine mail.
+It is therefore unlikely that the formation of the 1st Army and its Lines of Communication Inspectorate before 1 October 1916 had any impact on the examination or transport of mining company mail.

-It should be noted that this mail was always examined by the Bergverwaltung, as the letters sometimes bore the signatures or initials of their examiners.
-We know the signatures of Lieutenant von Oheimb, who signed "v Oh" or "v O", and Lieutenant Weizelin (or Weigelin), who signed with his full name or with a capital "W".
+Notably, this mail was consistently examined by the Bergverwaltung, as evidenced by the presence of signatures or initials from examiners on certain letters.
+The signatures of Lieutenant von Oheimb, who signed as "v Oh" or "v O", and Lieutenant Weizelin (or Weigelin), who signed either with his full name or with a capital "W", have been documented.

 October 1916 - 18 April 1917: The Bergverwaltung within the 1st Army.

-Although already in the 1st Army's Lines of Communication area from 1 October, the Bergverwaltung was not officially attached to its Inspectorate until 4 October rather than 1 October (the date of the change of L. of C. area).
+Although the Bergverwaltung was already within the 1st Army’s Lines of Communication area from 1 October, it was not officially attached to its Inspectorate until 4 October, rather than on 1 October—the date of the Lines of Communication area change.

-A new "Bergverwaltung" stamp was introduced, which is known to have been used for a short period from 10 to 30 October 1916.
+A new Bergverwaltung stamp was introduced, which is known to have been in use for a brief period from 10 to 30 October 1916.

 VALENCIENNES to MONCHECOURT (1st Army).
 Letter controlled by the Bergverwaltung and the 1st Army.
 The Bergverwaltung applied its unit stamp "Bergverwaltung Valenciennes Deutsche Feldpost 292" in addition to its control stamp, which is rather unusual.